Omaha race riot of 1919

 The Omaha Race Riot occurred in Omaha, Nebraska, September 28–29, 1919.
 The race riot resulted in the lynching of Will Brown, a black civilian; the death of two white rioters; the injuries of many Omaha Police Department officers and civilians, including the attempted hanging of Mayor Edward Parsons Smith; and a public rampage by thousands of white rioters who set fire to the Douglas County Courthouse in downtown Omaha.
-It followed more than 20 race riots that occurred in major industrial cities of the United States during the Red Summer of 1919.
+It followed more than 20 race riots that occurred in major industrial cities and certain rural areas of the United States during the Red Summer of 1919.

 Background

 Three weeks before the riot, federal investigators had noted that "a clash was imminent owing to ill-feeling between white and black workers in the stockyards."
 The number of African-Americans in Omaha doubled during the decade 1910–1920, as they were recruited to work in the meatpacking industry.
 In 1910, Omaha had the third largest black population among the new western cities that had become destinations following Reconstruction and during the Great Migration that started in the 1910s.
 By 1920, the black population more than doubled to over 10,000, second only to Los Angeles with nearly 16,000.
 It was ahead of San Francisco, Oakland, Topeka, and Denver.

-The major meatpacking plants hired blacks as strikebreakers in 1917.
+The major meatpacking plants hired black people as strikebreakers in 1917.
 South Omaha's working-class whites showed great hostility toward black strikebreakers.
 By this time, the ethnic Irish—the largest and earliest group of immigrants—had established their power base in the city.
 Several years earlier, following the death of an Irish policeman, ethnic Irish had led a mob in an attack on Greektown, driving the Greek community from Omaha.

 The city's criminal establishment, led by Tom Dennison and teamed with the Omaha Business Men's Association, created a formidable challenge for the moralistic administration of first-term reform mayor Edward Parsons Smith.
 With little support from the Omaha City Council or the city's labor unions, Smith wearily worked through his reform agenda.
 Following several strikes throughout the previous year, two detectives with Omaha Police Department's "morals squad" shot and killed an African American bellhop on September 11.

-Sensationalized local media reports of the alleged rape of 19-year-old Agnes Loebeck on September 25, 1919 triggered the violence associated with Will Brown's lynching.
+Reports of the alleged rape of 19-year-old Agnes Loebeck on September 25, 1919, triggered the violence associated with Will Brown's lynching.
 The following day, police arrested 41-year-old Will Brown as a suspect.
-Loebeck identified Brown as her rapist; however, during questioning, Brown stated that Loebeck did not make positive identification, which Loebeck later refuted.
+Loebeck identified Brown as her rapist; however, during questioning, Brown stated that Loebeck did not make a positive identification, which Loebeck later refuted.
 There was an unsuccessful attempt to lynch Brown on the day of his arrest.

-The Omaha Bee, which published a series of sensational articles about many incidents of black crimes, publicized the incident as one of a series of attacks on white women by black men.
+The Omaha Bee, which published a series of articles about many incidents of black crimes, publicized the incident as one of a series of attacks on white women by black men.
 A political machine opposed to the newly elected reform administration of Mayor Smith controlled the Omaha Bee.
 It highlighted alleged incidents of "black criminality" to embarrass the new administration.